Cidaas/cidaas-android-sdk/README.md

 #### Get Client Info

-Once getting tenant information, next you need to get client information that contains client name, logo url specified for the client in the Admin's Apps section and what are all the social providers configured for the App.
-To get the client information, call ****getClientInfo()****.
+After getting tenant information, you need to get client information that contains client name, logo url specified for the client in the Admin's Apps section, and all the social providers configured for the App.
+To get client information, call ****getClientInfo()****.

 ```java
 cidaas.getClientInfo("your RequestId", new Result < ClientInfoEntity > () {